Water is a drink that everyone can use more of. You may be a tap water or a bottled water person.

 Water lasts for an indefinite amount of time.
 As stated earlier, the date on the bottle of water is usually for the plastic bottle itself.
 Also, some companies find that products with dates on them are more trustworthy.

-An opened bottle of water is generally said to be consumed within 3 days.
-As the water stands, the water absorbs more carbon dioxide and the taste changes.
-It has not gone bad but rather it’s had a change in taste that may not be satisfactory for you.
+An opened bottle of water is generally said to be consumed within three days.
+As the water stands, the water absorbs more carbon dioxide, and the taste changes.
+It has not gone bad, but rather it’s had a change in taste that may not be satisfactory for you.

-The flavored water may lose some of its flavors after a while.
-For that reason, stick to the best-by date on the packages.
+The flavored water may lose some of its flavor after a while.
+For that reason, stick to the best-by-date on the packages.
 But once opened, 2-3 days is recommended for the best quality.